sofa-framework/doc/10_Getting_Started/20_Build/40_Build_Options.md

 these informations, please go to the [Profiling part](https://www.sofa-framework.org/community/doc/profiling "Profiling").

+- **SOFA_WITH_DEVTOOLS** : enabling this option activates more features for developers such as more verbose log messages.
+It is enabled by default.

 - **SOFA\_NO\_EXTERN\_TEMPLATE** : this option (false by default) enables the use "extern template" in the code of SOFA.
 It will be always be activated for DLLs on windows.
 On